 Orient and instruct staff in duties

-Supervise staff

-Evaluate staff performance

-Verify time worked by staff and approve time sheets

-Discharge staff (common law employer)

-Discharge staff from providing services (co-employer)

-Other

-Specify:

-- b.
-Participant Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E-1-b: - i.
-Participant Decision Making Authority.
+Supervise staff Evaluate staff performance Verify time worked by staff and approve time sheets Discharge staff (common law employer) Discharge staff from providing services (co-employer) Other Specify: appendix l E: Participant Direction of Services F E-2: Opportunities for Participant-Direction (2 of 6) b.
+Partici j pant - Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E- Participant Decision Making Authority.
 When the participant has budget authority, indicate the decision-making authority that the participant may exercise over the budget.
-Select one or more:

-Reallocate funds among services included in the budget

-Determine the amount paid for services within the state's established limits

-Substitute service providers

-Schedule the provision of services

-Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3

-Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3

-Identify service providers and refer for provider enrollment

-Authorize payment for waiver goods and services

-Review and approve provider invoices for services rendered
+Select one or more : Reallocate funds among services included in the budget Determine the amount paid for services within the state's established limits Substitute service providers Schedule the provision of services Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 $$ Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3 Identify service providers and refer for provider enrollment Authorize payment for waiver goods and services Review and approve provider invoices for services rendered Other Specify: appendix l E: Participant Direction of Services E E-2: Opportunities for Participant-Direction (3 of 6)